 What a marvelous time to do something so completely unexpected that it truly personifies what it means to be a child of our Father in heaven.
-Just like HE provides sunshine and rain to evil and good people, we can express His goodness and mercy in a tangible way as well.
+Just like HE provides sunshine and rain (both of these are blessings) to evil and good people, we can express His goodness and mercy in a tangible way as well.

 For many of us, we don’t have to think too hard to come up with a name or two of people whom we could bless in this way.
-Many people will be scrambling through shopping malls trying to find the perfect gift for someone who is very special to them.
-But what if we include in our lists, a couple of people who don’t like us very much?
+Before covid-19, many people were going to scramble through shopping malls trying to find the perfect gift for someone who is very special to them.
+But what if they had included in those lists, a couple of people who don’t like them very much?

-In these harsh economic times, most urban dwellers don’t have very much money for purchasing gifts and Christmas has become more of a burden of obligation than a time of blessing.
+In these harsh economic times, most people don’t have very much money for purchasing gifts and the holiday season has become more of a burden of obligation.
 However, we encourage you to consider those who spitefully used you or even persecuted you.
-It might be something as simple as sending a Christmas card or extending an invitation to dinner.
+It might be something as simple as sending a greeting card or sending a text message or greeting.

 One year the Holy Spirit showed me that I had buried unforgiveness regarding a childhood bully.
 Just mentioning his name brought up old feelings of anger and resentment.
 So the Lord impressed upon me to start the cleansing process by sending a Christmas card with a letter.
 It was to be the first step in blessing someone who persecuted me long ago.

 Chris and Carol Green have been called under-the-radar leaders in rebuilding, restoring and renewing hearts and homes.
-The Greens are certified professional life coaches who founded C and C Connections, LLC, a coaching and consulting business that specializes in equipping leaders in the principles of CARE (Compassionate Awareness with Respect and Empathy); and the Fruitful Life Learning Community, a unique merging of a life-development church with home groups, house churches, ministers and outreach ministries.
+The Greens are certified professional life CARE coaches who founded C and C Connections, LLC, a coaching and consulting business that specializes in equipping leaders in the principles of CARE (Compassionate Awareness with Respect and Empathy); and the Fruitful Life Learning Community, a Spiritual Wellness Hub that provides personal and professional development for Christian Leaders and Apostolic oversight for home groups, house churches, and ministers.